Codebenderr/Cursed_CPP/README.md

 # Cursed C++
 Ever wanted to write C++ with pythonic syntax?
-Now you can!

 ## Motivation
 I was bored, had nothing better to do and let's admit it, Python's indentation is awesome.